cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 roadmap meetings to share upcoming features and gather feedback.

-A platform team doesn't necessarily run compute, network, storage or other services.
-Rather they own the interfaces \[2\] (GUI, CLI, API) and user experiences with those services.
+A platform team doesn't necessarily run compute, network, storage or other services, and in fact an internal platform should be as thin as viable as described above.
+A platform team instead is most responsible for the _interfaces_ \[2\] (GUI, CLI, API) and user experiences with those services.
 For example, a Web portal page might describe and even offer a button to provision an identity for an app; while the implementation of that capability might be via a cloud-hosted identity service.
-A platform team owns the web page and user-facing API, but not necessarily the implementation.
+An internal platform team may manage the web page and user-facing API, but not necessarily the implementation.

-Earlier it was stated that a platform should be treated as a product.
+Earlier it was stated that an internal platform should be treated as a product.
 Specifically, the platform should be continuously improved based on user requirements and optional to use (see: platform attributes #1 and #8).
 While research and design is one side of product delivery, the other side is marketing